 Education and experience

-Spring 2014: Started graduate research at the National Oceanic and Atmospheric Administration (NOAA) via the University of Colorado’s Cooperative Institute for Research in Environmental Science (CIRES)
+2013 – 2018: Ph.D. program through the University of Colorado Boulder, focusing on Analytical, Environmental, and Atmospheric Chemistry with graduate research conducted at the National Oceanic and Atmospheric Administration (NOAA) via the University of Colorado’s Cooperative Institute for Research in Environmental Science (CIRES)

 2013: Awarded a B.A. in Chemistry from Carleton College

 In my current research, I use GEOS-Chem to investigate global sensitivities of PM2.5 mass and composition to policy-relevant changes in anthropogenic emission sources.
 I hold a joint appointment in the Energy, Environmental & Chemical Engineering Department at Washington University in St. Louis.